aelaguiz/message.socket.io/README.md

 This is basically just a bunch of code I wrote for my own experimentation, I wrote it in Ubuntu 10.10 using chrome beta 10+.
 That's the only place I've tested any of it, but I've been lead to believe it works elsewhere.

+The example is the documentation.
+I'd much rather write source code than documentation.

 ## License